federeghe/chronovise/README.md

   Please check the [ceres-solver documentation](http://ceres-solver.org/installation.html).
 * [optional] `Google Test` if you want to run the test suite.

-\* Be aware that in Ubuntu the current package has a [dependency bug](https://launchpad.net/ubuntu/+source/ceres-solver/+bugs).
+\* Be aware that the current Ubuntu package has a [dependency bug](https://launchpad.net/ubuntu/+source/ceres-solver/+bugs).

 Building